 Your 15 Month Old, from babycenter.com

 Guess who turned 15 months old today?
-I confess, not paying any attention to the date, I thought this big milestone was to occur on Monday.
+I confess, not paying any attention to the date, I thought this “big milestone” was to occur on Monday.
 That is when his check up with the pediatrician is.
 Oops!
-Well, I guess well have his vital stats on Monday, for now, lets see where he stacks up developmentally
+Well, I guess we’ll have his vital stats on Monday, for now, let’s see where he stacks up developmentally…

 New this month: Moving forward

+Every day you watch your toddler attempt and accomplish something new, but the 15th month is one that pediatricians and developmental experts consider a "milestone" period.
+Most babies (around 90 percent) are walking now, and it may seem like with her first steps your baby walked right out of babyhood.
 (I think Kevin would agree with me, Harry never seemed like a baby.
 He was born a little kid.)
-Suddenly she wants to sit at the dinner table (please refer to Harrys World photo of him in his throne) — or stand on a chair at the table — instead of in her highchair (he is so far very happy in his high chair.
-I think it makes him feel like a big kid, actually), she wants to talk on the telephone (as anyone who has ever met him knows! - but its been that way for MANY months now), push the vacuum cleaner (I dont think Harry has ever seen a vacuum cleaner), anything she can do to help you.
+Suddenly she wants to sit at the dinner table (please refer to Harry’s World photo of him in his throne) — or stand on a chair at the table — instead of in her highchair (he is so far very happy in his high chair.
+I think it makes him feel like a big kid, actually), she wants to talk on the telephone (as anyone who has ever met him knows! - but it’s been that way for MANY months now), push the vacuum cleaner (I don’t think Harry has ever seen a vacuum cleaner), anything she can do to help you.
 Even if she's not totally confident on her feet, she's still very keen to experiment with different ways of moving: climbing, trotting, running, jumping, and ... dawdling.
 Harry kicks butt on the stairs!
 I have big rock climbing ambitions for him.
-Menike refers these happenings as monkey see, monkey do, but as of late, Sponge Harry has really started copying everything we do.
-He tries to put Kevins wallet in his usually non-existent back pocket.
+Menike refers these happenings as “monkey see, monkey do,” but as of late, Sponge Harry has really started copying everything we do.
+He tries to put Kevin’s wallet in his usually non-existent back pocket.
 After a couple of days of watching me put make-up on, he decided coloring his face with marker was a good idea.
 And I am going to positively dehydrate if he takes one more water bottle away from me!

-(Harry didnt like his stroller when he was little.
+Shopping and marketing can be challenging during these early stages of toddlerhood, since your mini-explorer is much too curious to be strapped into a grocery cart or stroller (Harry didn’t like his stroller when he was little.
 He loves it now.
 I would go so far as to say he is obsessed.
 But he also enjoys exploring.
-This behavior is usually reinforced by the free gifts salespeople give him) she'd much rather stand or walk.
+This behavior is usually reinforced by the free gifts salespeople give him) — she'd much rather stand or walk.
 (Some babies this age are more content to ride in a backpack.)
 She also wants to pull things off of shelves and then try to carry the objects while she walks around.
 While this can be frustrating for you, she's not intentionally trying to cause trouble — she's just putting her new physical skills to the test.
 (Luckily, Harry is at school playing with his friends during the day, so he is not usually stuck running errands and food shopping).

 What you can do

 If your baby is walking with confidence, it won't take much encouragement from you to get her to take some bigger steps.
 For a safe, fun outing, get a large lightweight ball, like a beach ball, and head to a grassy place where there's a gentle slope.
 Toss the ball up the hill and then when it rolls back toward you, show your toddler how to catch it.
 She may not catch it very often, but she will have a great time trying to chase it down.
+(Harry is a fairly good catcher.
+This sounds like a fun activity though.
+No idea where we will find a hill in Alexandria though).

 If your toddler is still wobbly on her feet, she may enjoy pushing around an activity walker toy.
 She'll soon build up the confidence to walk freely on her own.